xsub/algorithmics/trivial-reverese-string_lambda_difference/README.md

 Where does this difference come from?
 -------------------------------------

-It seems that using lambda eliminates the need to link with glibc, thus the *__libc_csu_init* section is not present<br>
-in the object file (is not statically compiled into our program).<br>
+It seems that using lambda eliminates the need to link with glibc, thus the `__libc_csu_init` section<br> is not present in the object file (is not statically compiled into our program).<br>
 See: https://michaeltrottier.com/en/gdb/gdb-what-happens-main/

-Btw. the subject releats to the ROP gadget, and may be relevant to specific compiler version: https://github.com/bminor/glibc/commit/035c012e32c11e84d64905efaf55e74f704d3668 .
+Btw. the subject releats to the **ROP gadget**, and may be relevant to specific compiler version: https://github.com/bminor/glibc/commit/035c012e32c11e84d64905efaf55e74f704d3668 .

 Note: Version used to compile was: *gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.1)*.